ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The selection of the JSON format enables interchange between application and lower layers of the network stack, critical for enablement of analysis of conversations.
 The signed form of vCon is defined in [](#signed-form-of-vcon-object) using [JWE] to provide integrity and proof of the conversation data.
 The encrypted form of vCon is defined in [](#encrypted-form-of-vcon-object) to provide complete privacy of the conversationaldata.
-Partial privacy can be provide for a vCon using the [redacted](#redacted) construct.
+Partial privacy or data minimization can be provide for a vCon using the [redacted](#redacted) construct.

 # Unsigned Form of vCon Object